zvizzct/zvizzct/README.md

 - 🎓 **Educational Background**: A degree in Computer Engineering from Universitat Pompeu Fabra and a CFGS in Web Development.

-- 🚀 **Current Project**: I am currently working on a SPA using React.
-This project aims to make culture more accessible through a web platform.
-It features a dynamic, user-friendly interface that interacts with a custom API.
-This API, in turn, retrieves data from a database populated through a Python script I developed for web scraping.
-The end result is a comprehensive and interactive book database.

 - 💻 **Technical Skills**:
 ## Mis Tecnologías 💻